Generic

 List allowed extensions, only allow safe and critical extensions for business functionallity

-Validate the file type, do NOT trust the Content-Type header (it can be spoofed)
+Validate the file type, do NOT trust the (it can be spoofed)

 Change the filename to something generated by the application